alexbecker/formal-morality/README.md

 if the following conditions hold:

-1. (Consensus Behind the Veil) When randomized uniformly across the equivalent states for all members of the community, everyone holds the randomized version of A to be at least as valuable as the randomized version of B, and at least 1 person holds it to be moreso.
+1. (Consensus Behind the Veil) When randomized uniformly across the equivalent states for all members of the community, the randomized version of A is ≥ the randomized version of B in the subset of that person's preorder contained in the Consensus Family, and the reverse (with B and A switched) is not true.

 2. (No Duty to Self) The same holds when the person choosing is omitted, the same holds.